ListenNotes/podcast-api-swift/README.md

 ### synchronousRequest parameter

-A command line executable will exit without wait for http async requests to finish.
+A command line executable will exit without waiting for http async requests to finish.
 Therefore, we have to make http requests synchronous.
 Please set the `synchronousRequest` parameter to true when instantiating a Client object:

 ```swift
 let client = PodcastAPI.Client(apiKey: apiKey, synchronousRequest: true)